Basic DWG Block Handling Example: Preserving Block Entities (DWG to SHP)

 From the Writers menu, select Add Writer.

 Add an Esri Shapefile writer.
 Select a location for the dataset.
-At the Shapefile Definition drop-down, select Manual.
+Set the Shapefile Definition to Manual.
 Click OK.

-Open the writer parameters dialog.
-Select the ‘User Attributes’ tab.
-Add the attribute that you created in the AttributeRenamer (SignalID).
+Connect the trafficsignals writer feature type to the AttributeRenamer.
+Open the Feature Type parameters, select the ‘User Attributes’ tab.
+Remove all attributes except the one you created in the AttributeRenamer (SignalID).
 Click Apply.

 Data Attribution